msa-em/cell-browser/20_moxGFPmuNS.md

 Barkley studied the distribution of condensates formed by these constructs with representative images and quantitative analyses, see Figure 4 [@doi:10.1091/mbc.E24-01-0013].
 The conclusion was that moxGFP::μNS(1-721) condensed better than moxGFP::μNS(472-721).

-### Quiz - Which moxGFP::μNS construct formed more condensates?
+### Which moxGFP::μNS construct formed more condensates?

 ::::{grid} 2 2 2 2
 :::{any:bundle} https://curvenote.github.io/widgets/widgets/openseadragon.mjs